On Bellman's Optimality Principle for zs-POSGs: Solving POSGs as Occupancy MGs

-As can be easily demonstrated (cf. Lemma~\extref{lem:nestedNEs} in App.~\extref{app:subNEs}), any Nash equilibrium solution of our original game $V_0(\occ_0,\cdot,\cdot)$ induces a Nash equilibrium in any of its reachable subgames.\footnote{In contrast, a {\em subgame perfect equilibrium} requires a Nash equilibrium in any subgame reachable by {\em some} strategy profile, which is more constraining.} But this does not tell whether Bellman's optimality principle applies, what we discuss next.
+As can be easily demonstrated (cf. Lemma~\extref{lem:nestedNEs} in App.~\extref{app:subNEs}), any Nash equilibrium solution of our original game $V_0(\occ_0,\cdot,\cdot)$ induces a Nash equilibrium in any of its successive reachable subgames.
+But this does not tell whether Bellman's optimality principle applies, what we discuss next.